Ecommerce Website Design South Africa: Best Practices for Sales

 Most stores do not need a total rebuild to improve results.

-A sensible plan often starts with:
+A sensible plan often starts with this order.

-1. fixing the most important product pages
+1. Fix the most important product pages.

-2. tightening category navigation
+2. Tighten category navigation.

-3. improving mobile product and cart UX
+3. Improve mobile product and cart UX.

-4. reducing friction in checkout
+4. Reduce friction in checkout.

-5. making trust information more visible
+5. Make trust information more visible.

 That order usually improves revenue faster than redesigning cosmetic details first.